ArianAtapour/GymApplication/StartDocument.md

 This document serves as a start document and offers an overview for the practical assignment for the "Threading in C#" course.
 The purpose of this course is to teach students how to utilise different multi-threading techniques.

 ## Application description
-The gym music application is going to be a desktop app which purpose is to play music based on the workout and weather outside.
+The gym music application is going to be a desktop app running only on Windows machines which purpose is to play music based on the workout and weather outside.
 So, if you do pushups and it's raining for example, a certain song will be played.
 It will also display a timer and within that timer play the respective song.
 The weather it's going to be fetched from a weather API (at least 100.000 entries) and the workouts are going to be introduced by the user as well as their duration.
 The UI will have two parts.
 Once it's going to be the user input which it's gonna take the workout type and the time to do the workout.
 The second part of the UI is after data has been inserted, it's gonna show a screen with the workout and time.
 Once the user presses start, the workout begins.
 He can also press pause to pause the workout or stop to reset the workout from the beginning.
 ## Features
 - User input
 - Fetching data from a weather API